Privacy policy

 Information provided to us by other sources

-Depending on your settings or the privacy policies for social media such as LinkedIn and Twitter, you may have given us permission to access personal information from those services.
+Depending on the user settings or the privacy policies for social media such as LinkedIn and Bluesky, individuals may have given us permission to access personal information from those services.

 What personal information may we collect